30 Best Beaches in Algarve, Portugal

 Facilities: There is a car park, a few gift shops and a restaurant.
 Overnight camping is not possible on Ponta da Piedade.

-Ponta da Piedade is by far one of the best places to visit in the Algarve if you’re fascinated by rugged coastlines and the rough beauty of wild nature.
+Ponta da Piedade is by far one of the best places in Algarve to visit if you’re fascinated by rugged coastlines and the rough beauty of wild nature.

 Almost untouched by humankind, Ponta da Piedade reveals splendid rock arches, hidden grottos, and sea pillars shaped over the years by the savage ocean and winter storms.